Rebuilding a Relationship With Your Ex the Right Way

 Emily Fata

-Emily is a content creating and marketing guru, having founded her own media enterprise in 2017.
-Utilizing this entrepreneurial expertise to provide insights into the realities of running a company, she also assists the operations of small business owners in her native Canada.
-Emily holds a BA in Psychology from Ryerson University, and has also worked in social media and business administration for a number of organizations.
-In her spare time, she also runs her own quarterly travel magazine.
+Emily is a content-creating and marketing guru, having founded her own media enterprise in 2017.
+Utilizing this entrepreneurial expertise to provide insights into the realities of running a company, she also assists the operations of small business owners in her native Canada and beyond.
+Emily holds a BA in Psychology from Toronto Metropolitan University.
+In her spare time, she also runs her own travel blog and magazine, Wanderous Affair.

 Previous